Kusum Renu

-Dabare Kusum Renuka Liyanage (born January 30, 1961, as කුසුම් රේණු) [Sinhala]), popularly as Kusum Renu, is an actress in Sri Lankan cinema theater and television.
+Dabare Kusum Renuka Liyanage (born January 30, 1961, as කුසුම් රේණු) [Sinhala]), popularly known as Kusum Renu, is an actress in Sri Lankan cinema theater and television.
 She is best known for the role Madhuri in television sitcom Nonavaruni Mahathvaruni and role Vishaka Samaranayake in the film Dharmayuddhaya.

 Personal life

 Kusum Renu was born on 30 January 1961 in Colombo and completed her education from Anula Vidyalaya, Nugegoda.
 At the school times, she was a good sportswoman, a Girl Guide, a school prefect and a member of the school debating team.
 She also played Esraj for the Eastern Band.

 Kusum Renu is married to Sriyantha Mendis, who is also a renowned actor and director.
 She met Sriyantha during the stage drama Pandukabhaya in 1984 and couple married on 25 October 1986 after the proposal in April 1985.
 The couple has two daughters.
 Elder daughter Nipuni Preksha is married to Shan Amanda Perera.
 Younger daughter Tharuki Amaya Mendis also acted in stage play Subha saha Yasa.
 Her cousin daughter Vidhushi Uththara is also a popular actress in television.

 Elder daughter Nipuni specializes in fashion design, costume design, and stage costume design.
 Her husband Shan is a peon.
 Their daughter is Gabriela Kathleen.
 Second daughter Tharuki Amaya Mendis completed a NIBM course and studied Human Resources Degree.